Migration to v4

 The steps below cover the framework-agnostic parts of the v3 → v4 upgrade — the two files every Native Federation project owns, regardless of whether it is built with Angular, React, Vite or a custom stack.
 For Angular-specific changes (builder, schematics, main.ts), see Angular Adapter → Migration to v4.

-What changes at this layer: federation.config.js switches from CommonJS to ESM, and package.json opts the project into ESM with "type": "module".
-That's it — the file layout is unchanged.
+What changes at this layer: federation.config.js is renamed to federation.config.mjs and switches from CommonJS to ESM, and package.json bumps to the v4 packages.
+That's it — the file layout is unchanged, and you do not need "type": "module".

 1. Clear stale caches